dsams17/Dylan_Sams_Code_Sample/README.md

 * Leader election
 * Log replication
 * Snapshot and log compaction
-* Persistent for recovery from crash
+* Persistent state for crash recovery

+For notes on the general functioning of Raft please consult either the link provided above or Raft.md